 The Master Change Management Plan is the deliverable from Phase 2 – Manage Change.
 It describes the high-level blueprint and specific plan or plans to be developed for the change project, including the actions, roles and timelines to prepare, equip and support people to achieve their ADKAR transitions.

-Before developing any specific change management plans, change practitioners create an ADKAR Blueprint to set the direction for a change initiative.
+Before developing any specific change management plan, change practitioners create an ADKAR Blueprint to set the direction for a change initiative.
 The ADKAR Blueprint is a simple and scalable guide, oriented toward people, which enables the practitioner to identify at a high level the milestone dates, expected gaps and initial ideas for each ADKAR element.

 Under some circumstances, such as small, low-risk changes, the ADKAR Blueprint may be all that is needed.
 Or, if you’re a novice practitioner, the ADKAR Blueprint may be all you feel confident developing for your change.
 For more complex, higher-risk projects, however, the ADKAR Blueprint serves as a starting point to help you identify, scale and develop a set of robust change management plans to meet the needs of your specific project.

-While the ADKAR Blueprint addresses all elements of ADKAR, each core plan includes tactics to address certain ADKAR elements.
+While the ADKAR Blueprint addresses all elements of ADKAR, each core change management plan includes tactics to address certain ADKAR elements.
 Again, you may or may not need all four core plans.
 The number, type and depth of plans required depend on the project as well as the organization’s unique needs.

 Effective sponsorship is consistently cited as the top contributor to project success in every Prosci Best Practices in Change Management benchmarking study.
 Unfortunately, even the best senior leaders sometimes do not demonstrate effective sponsorship.
 They may misunderstand the importance of their role, struggle with competing priorities, or simply not know what to do.
 To ensure successful sponsorship, the change practitioner must provide the needed support and structure, and enable sponsors to execute their employee-facing responsibilities.

 The Sponsor Plan is a recommended core role plan to target the Awareness, Desire and Reinforcement elements of the ADKAR Model.
-This plan, implemented by the primary sponsor and other members of the sponsor coalition, enables them to effectively carry out their roles—to be active and visible, build a coalition of support, and communicate directly with employees.
+This change management plan, implemented by the primary sponsor and other members of the sponsor coalition, enables them to effectively carry out their roles—to be active and visible, build a coalition of support, and communicate directly with employees.

 As “people managers,” middle managers and supervisors directly impact front-line employees because these employees will typically emulate their manager’s attitudes about the change, whether those attitudes are supportive or not.